catlikeflyer/DH-pokedex/README.md

 Using PokeAPI, the simple web app displays all Pokemon up to Gen 8 with their national dex numbers, name, type and image.

-# PokeAPI error prevents from showing up to Psyduck as of now